 Such moxie is typical of students in the Dick Clark Los Angeles Program in North Hollywood.
 They include Lilly Noreault and Lucy McGovern, juniors in Newhouse LA and VPA LA.

-Syracuse University juniors Rachel Yi (left) and Lucy McGovern at the 41st Santa Barbara International Film Festival as part of their VPA study away experience.
+VPA juniors Rachel Yi (left) and Lucy McGovern at the 41st Santa Barbara International Film Festival, which they attended as part of their VPA study away experience.

 Both are interns at the Ladyface Mountain Film Festival and Interesting.Media.
 While Noreault hopes to translate her carpet experience into filmmaking, McGovern wants to be in front of the camera.